alanjameschapman/whiteboard/README.md

 ![user-flow](/docs/wireframes/user-flow.svg)

-The Entity Relationship Diagram (ERD) below shows how the database models will relate to each other.
+The Entity Relationship Diagram (ERD) below shows how the database models relate to each other.

 ![erd](/docs/erd/whiteboard_erd.png)